-If you decide to join this study, and your tests and answers to the questions show you can join, you will be placed in one of two study groups.
-One group will get VivaGel.
-The other group will get a placebo gel.
-The placebo gel is a gel that looks and feels like VivaGel, and it is made up of all the same ingredients except SPL7013 (the active ingredient).
-Both groups will use the study gel twice daily for 14 days.
+If you decide to join this study, and your tests and answers to the questions show you can join, you will be placed in one of three study groups.
+One group will get VivaGel® placebo, and one group will get HEC placebo gel.
+All three groups will use the study gel twice daily for 14 days.
 The study group will be chosen by chance, like flipping a coin, or throwing dice [SITE TO MODIFY TO LOCAL EQUIVALENT].
 You cannot choose your group, and the study staff cannot choose your group for you.
 You have an equal chance of being placed in either of the groups.
-Neither you nor the study staff will know whether you are in the placebo or VivaGelTM groups.
+Neither you nor the study staff will know whether you are in the placebo or VivaGel® groups.

-Both groups are important to this study.
+All three groups are important to this study.
 No matter which study group you are in, you must remember that we do not know if any of the study gels work to protect women from getting HIV.
 The only known way to protect against getting HIV during sex is to use a male condom every time you have sex.